 widthPlease enter valid ranges—

 - 60'' & Above (118)

 - 80'' - 85'' (72)

 TWIN VS FULL ― WHICH SHOULD YOU TAKE?

-Just as you would buy clothes at least a size larger for your toddler, the same goes for children’s beds in our experience.
+Just as you would buy clothes at least a size larger for your toddler, the same goes for kids beds in our experience.
 There is a higher price tag, but consider it an investment in the future, which will ultimately saves you money.
-It is only a matter of time until toddlers turned teens outgrow their twin size beds.
-Upsizing to a full size bed is almost inevitable.
+It is only a matter of time until toddlers turned teens outgrow their Twin size beds.
+Upsizing to a Full size bed is almost inevitable.

 Tip: Twin bunk beds maximize space while accommodating to two.
 If play space is prioritized over furniture space, this is a viable option.